cap-lab/tqsim/README.md

 # TQSIM (Timed QEMU-based Simulator)
 We present TQSIM, an open source, fast, and cycle-approximate simulation tool built on QEMU to support simulation of generic modern superscalar out-of-order processors.
-TQSIM is developed by Codesign and Parallel Processing Laboratory(CAPLab), Seoul national univerisy, and sponsored by Samsung Advanced Institute of Technology (SAIT).
+TQSIM is developed by Codesign and Parallel Processing Laboratory(CAPLab), Seoul national university, and sponsored by Samsung Advanced Institute of Technology (SAIT).

 You can find more details about TQSIM in future literatures from CAPLab, SNU. (refer to http://iris.snu.ac.kr/xe/papers)

 # Licence